 The Organizations and Collectives grant helps to build administrative capacity and sustainability for the organization or helps to advance the work of Indigenous artists.

-This grant is for emerging artists, people involved in arts production, administration or a combination of arts and administrative projects.
+This grant is for emerging artists, people involved in arts production, administration or a combination of arts and administrative projects for arts organizations and collectives.
+For organizations, there are also options for support for operational expenses.
 It enhances connections to other arts organizations and networks.
 The funding supports Indigenous organizations, societies, First Nations communities and arts collectives that work across all art forms – visual, music, dance and story.

 Applications are accepted from registered not-for-profit First Nations arts or culture organizations in good standing, active, unincorporated Indigenous arts collectives, and First Nations based in B.C.
 For organizations, collectives and societies to apply, at least 51% of directors must be Indigenous.